https-github-com-peadrakw-p1/EchoLocation/docs/amazonecho.md

 Now you have the guest code connect to the Welcome_to_UVa_Wireless and use the code.

 Use the Amazon Alexa app to connect to the wifi.
 Follow the instructions in the app to change the wifi access.

+## Creating a skill

+Log onto the amazon portal and create a developer account

+Enter a skill name

+Choose a skill name

+And select cusotm template

+Select Custom

+The next thing you need to do is enter a invocation name.

+this is the name which will be used to invoke our skill.

+Ours is "follow me"

+The next thing to do is to create intents and slots

+s